gummyworm/monster/README.md

 has not overwritten the NMI vector at $0318 or disabled NMIs).

 In the event of a JAM or an unreoverable state (NMI disabled or vector overwritten), you will need to reset the machine.
+Save often.

 ---